Subject38/bemapi/readme.md

 The response to the statistics request should be a JSON object with a "statistics" attribute.
 The "statistics" attribute should be a list of zero or more statistics objects that fit the criteria of the object type.
 Each statistics object should have the following attributes at minimum:

+* ``cards`` – A list of 16 character card ID strings associated with the user these statistics are for.
+In the case of "song" and "server" request ID types, this should be an empty list since the statistics are aggregated across multiple users.
 * ``song`` – The game identifier for the song these play stats belong to as a string.
 May be version specific, so parsing it is up to the client based on the requested game/version.
 * ``chart`` – The game identifier for the chart these play stats belong to as a string.
 May be version specific as above.
 * ``updated`` – The integer UTC unix timestamp when the play stats were last updated.